Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Well, it was honestly hard to keep ahold of his personal humility, given how well he was doing.
 He was the hands-down standout among the “new crew” and being honest, that did a *lot* to inflate his ego.
 He consistently dominated in all their training evolutions and looked *good* doing it, too.
 Whatever the old crew threw at them, he took it, *beasted* it, and had fun doing it.

 Fortunately, the old crew weren’t pushovers.
-Firth had teamed him up with Snapfire and Tiny---Sergeant First Class Sikes and Master Sergeant Walsh.
+Firth had teamed him up with Snapfire and Tiny - Sergeant First Class Sikes and Master Sergeant Walsh.
 The three of them were closely-matched; about the same height and weight, the same shape, had basically exactly the same frame and the same proportions.
 Thompson was already just as strong as either of them too, and rapidly growing stronger.

 It didn’t matter much, though.
 Both of them made a habit of humbling him.
 Heck, for the first time in his life, Hunter wasn’t top dog among his friends, and his first couple of weeks was a blunt introduction to just how much he didn’t know, and how much work he had ahead of him to improve.
 Everyone could teach him, everyone had something they could humble with.